arthurmelton/selfhut/README.md

 # [Selfhut](https://git.arthurmelton.com)

-This is my git site, it took insperation from [Sourcehut](https://sourcehut.org/).
+This is my git site, it took inspiration from [Sourcehut](https://sourcehut.org/).
-Its not a fork but its practecly a remake, just for my use case.
+Its not a fork but its practically a remake, just for my use case.
 Please support Drew DeVault at [https://sourcehut.org/pricing/](https://sourcehut.org/pricing/).
 If you are going to run this yourself.
 I really recommend supporting Drew DeVault because without him this would not exist!